Open-Attestation/documentation-website/website/docs/verifiable-document/revoking-document.md

 ✔  success   Document/Document Batch with hash 0x1e0c5e93c04032ed6571b31c785b963f0a27776041f35bdcc98cd8dfe073adc0 has been revoked on 0xBBb55Bd1D709955241CAaCb327A765e2b6D69c8b
 ```

-## Verifying the certificate
+## Verifying the document

-Head to `dev.opencerts.io` or `dev.tradetrust.io` and drag and drop the revoked certificate.
+Head to `dev.opencerts.io` or `dev.tradetrust.io` and drag and drop the revoked document.
 An error will be displayed by the portal.

 ![Successful verification](/docs/verifiable-document/revoking-document/verifying.png)